What You Need to Know: Student Life

 Groups, Workshops and Events

 - Most support groups and workshops will be offered virtually.

 - Events will be both virtual and in-person, physically distanced outdoors.

-- Visit the Carruth Center website for updated information throughout the semester.
+- Visit the Carruth Center website for information.

 Collegiate Recovery Program